LBHackney-IT/documents-api/README.md

-# LBH Base API
+# Documents API

-Base API is a boilerplate code for being reused for new APIs for LBH
+Documents API is a Platform API to securely and easily store and retrieve documents.

 ## Stack